toyobayashi/emnapi/packages/emnapi/README.md

 ## Emnapi Runtime

 Most APIs are implemented in JavaScript and they are depend on runtime code shipped in `library_napi.js` library file.
 So if you are building multiple wasm target, the same runtime code will be linked into each wasm glue js file.
-To "dynamic linking" the runtime code, that is, to share the runtime code among multiple wasm, you could do:
+This is problematic when passing JavaScript objects across wasm bindings in same web page, we need to share emnapi's runtime code between multiple wasms like this:

 1. Installing emnapi runtime